 Let's now turn to the second determinant of growth as indicated by Barro.
 Labor supply is clearly affected by inequality as well.
-Compressed wage structures that do not reward merit will lead to more equal societies, but it also likely that they will reduce workers' incentives to put in additional effort or aim at outstanding achievements (Mirrlees 1971).
+Compressed wage structures that do not reward merit will lead to more equal societies, but it is also likely that they will reduce workers' incentives to put in additional effort or aim at outstanding achievements (Mirrlees 1971).
 "Good inequalities are those that reflect and reinforce market-based incentives that are needed to foster innovation, entrepreneurship and growth" (Chaudhuri and Ravallion 2006).
-In this sense, the principle of reward, 9 by which inequalities determined by responsible choices (e.g., effort) are legitimate (and not to be compensated), is implicitly relevant in Rawlsian justice as "institutions promote or restrict growth according to the protection they accord to effort" (Lewis 2013).
-Nevertheless, in contrast with Roemer's levelling of the playing field, here rewarding effort is to be intended as a step toward meritocracy, not meritocracy itself.
+In this sense, the principle of reward, by which inequalities determined by responsible choices (e.g., effort) are legitimate (and not to be compensated), is implicitly relevant in Rawlsian justice as "institutions promote or restrict growth according to the protection they accord to effort" (Lewis 2013).
+Nevertheless, in contrast with Roemer's leveling of the playing field, here, rewarding effort is to be intended as a step toward meritocracy, not meritocracy itself.

-Then, from the former two growth determinants (i.e., saving rate and labor supply), we can infer that pairwise inequalities are expected to affect growth through (i) individual opportunities to access profitable investments in terms of both physical and human capital accumulation, and (ii) the optimal design of economic incentives.
-For the rest of growth determinants, instead, we simply observe that the way inequality may affect growth basically replicates these two rationales.
+Then, from the former two growth determinants (i.e., saving rate and labor supply), we can infer that pairwise inequalities are expected to affect growth through (i) individual opportunities to access profitable investments in terms of both physical and human capital accumulation, and (ii) the optimal design of eco-